 “She’s like a sleeping rattler.
 She doesn’t like men.”

 “I figured that from the little inquisition.
-I’ll tread lightly.”
+I’ll stay out of the way.”

-“You better cover up.”
+“You should be out here.”
 Her body glowed LA golden.

 “Am I red?”